Supply chain management in construction: Your complete guide

 Deliver efficient projects with Smas

-If you’re looking to increase the efficiency of your projects, then why not take a look at our Supply Chain Management service?
+We hope this helps you better understand supply chain management in construction.
+If you’re looking to increase the efficiency of your projects, consider our Supply Chain Management service.
 We’re an SSIP registered member!

 Want to further improve safety on your projects?
 Book your Site Supervisor Safety Training Scheme (SSSTS) course today, and take your business to the next level.
 Our courses are completely online and are delivered by a CITB qualified instructor.

 Our SSIP certification has tens of thousands of contractors signed up, and your business could be next.
 Become a Smas Worksafe consultant and help transform the Health & Safety of your business with our WorkSafe PQQ packages.
-We have a range of SSIP packages tailored to suit your industry’s health and safety needs.
+We have a range of SSIP packages tailored to suit your industry’s Health & Safety needs.
+Your organisation can also get PAS 91 certified with Smas Worksafe.

 Contact us today and speak to one of our experts to find out more.
 Let Smas Worksafe ensure your business is compliant and secure more tenders.